aitwitterconference/aitwitterconference.github.io/index.markdown

 layout: page
 title: AI Twitter Conference (AITC)
 ---
 Welcome to AITC.
 Please stay tuned for further announcement on conference date and times.
-For all enquiries, please email the lead organiser Alexander Laurence (alexander.adamlaurence@gmail.com).
+For all enquiries, please email the lead organiser [Alexander Laurence](alexander.adamlaurence@gmail.com).

 ## What is AITC?